marvin-ai/marvin-python-toolbox/README.md

 marvin test
 ```
 ### Installing Marvin with Other OS
-Take the following steps to install Marvin Toolbox using Vagrant:
+Perform the following steps to install Marvin Toolbox using Vagrant:
 1. Install requirements
 - [Virtual box](http://www.virtualbox.org) (Version 5.1 +)
 - [Vagrant](http://www.vagrantup.com) (Version 1.9.2 or +)

-2. Clone repository and start provision
+2. Clone the repository and start provision
 ```
 git clone https://github.com/marvin-ai/marvin-vagrant-dev.git
 cd marvin-vagrant-dev
 ```

-3. Prepare dev (engine creation) box
+3. Prepare the dev (engine creation) box
 ```
 vagrant up dev
 vagrant ssh dev
 ```
 Wait for provision process and follow interactive configuration script after access the dev box using vagrant ssh command.

-4. The marvin source projects will be on your home folder, to compile and use the marvin toolbox
+4. The marvin source projects will be located in your home folder; to compile and use the Marvin toolbox
 ```
 workon python-toolbox-env
 make marvin